garrandall/popular-music-data/tracks/mirror-lil-wayne-bruno-mars.md

 Looking at me now I can see my past
-Damn !
+Damn!
 I look just like my fucking dad
 Light it up, that's smoke at mirrors
 I even look good in the broken mirror
 I see my mama smile that's a blessing